If you’re a typical car washer, one that sticks to the basic water and soap, then you may never have thought about car wax before.

 Step 1: Start With a Wash

-Start out by thoroughly washing your car with a non-drying soap and some water, to remove any of the surface dirt.
+Start out by thoroughly washing your vehicle with a non-drying soap and some water, to remove any of the surface dirt.

 Step 2: Dry Everything